Arjun0606/ThedailyPoop/TESTFLIGHT_DEPLOYMENT.md

 2. Fill in **Test Information:**
    - **What to Test:**
      ```
-     Welcome to Plopper Beta! 💩
+     Welcome to TheDailyPoop Beta! 💩

      Please test:
      - Sign in with Apple